 Financial and design assistance provided to commercial property owners and retail business owners to comprehensively rehabilitate buildings in targeted retail neighborhood districts and targeted retail buildings.
-Improvements will only address the exterior appearance of commercial buildings and, as needed, restore the architectural integrity of the structure according to federal design standards.
-Non-commercial buildings will also be eligible where a retail storefront will be created.
-Where mixed use structures are involved (commercial/residential), program focus is the commercial presence of the building in the retail district.
-Exterior improvements will address maintenance, code and aesthetic items on the building as well as business signage that is within City codes; as well as functionally appropriate for the building.
-The Program does not address interior, residential code related items and does not result in decent, safe and sanitary units (DSS).
-Assistance will come in the form of grants, rebates, loans or forgivable loans.
+Improvements will only address the exterior appearance of commercial buildings and, as needed, restore the architectural integrity of the structure according to federal

-24. Economic Opportunity - Land Bank Economic Development Initiative

-This initiative is the use of parcels in the City's Land Bank for commercial, industrial, mixed-use or other developments that address issues of slum and blight, address improvements in lowand moderate-income areas and/or provide low- and moderate-income jobs.

-25. Economic Opportunity - Public Services Activities

-The Department of Community Development will contract with various non-profit organizations to administer CDBG eligible public service activities that provide economic opportunities to Clevelanders, such as workforce training, employment assistance or coaching, and/or services to small business to retain or hire low- and moderate-income residents.
+- 23. Economic Opportunity- Land Bank Economic Development Initiative This initiative is the use of parcels in the City's Land Bank for commercial, industrial, mixed-use or other developments that address issues of slum and blight, address improvements in Low and Moderate income areas and/or provide low and moderate income jobs. - 24.
+Economic Opportunity- Economic Development Section 108 Initiatives The Department of Economic Development utilizes HUD ability to issue Section 108 loans, secured with CDBG funding, to make loans to economic development projects that benefit Low and Moderate income jobs for Cleveland residents or other eligible Section 108 uses. - 25.
+Economic Opportunity- Public Services Activities The Department of Community Development will contract with various non-profit organizations to administer CDBG eligible public service activities that provide economic opportunities to Clevelanders, such as workforce training, employment assistance or coaching, and/or services to small business to retain or hire low and moderate income residents.

-The Third Party Social Services Program provides funding through a competitive process to nonprofit agencies and City departments for services that directly impact low to moderate income Cleveland residents.
-The Department issues a Request for Proposals to current grantees and agencies that have requested applications throughout the year.
-The Department and a Review Committee that includes designated City Council staff will jointly review applications and make recommendations for funding, using the following criteria: